Best CRM for Construction Companies: 12 Tools Ranked for 2026

 • Automated follow-up reminders tied to bid deadlines

-• Win/loss analytics by project type, estimator, and lead source
+• Win/loss analytics by project type, estimator, region, and lead source

 • Team activity dashboards for sales managers

-Pricing: $55/user/mo for the standard plan.
-Enterprise pricing available for teams of 20+.
+Pricing: Approximately $55/user/month for the standard plan.
+Enterprise pricing for teams of 20+.

-Tradeoff: Followup CRM is a sales tool, not a project management or invoicing tool.
-Once a bid is won, you need a separate system for execution.
-This makes it a strong complement to Procore or Buildertrend, but not a standalone solution.
+Tradeoff: Followup CRM is a sales tool only.
+Once a bid is won, you need a separate system for execution and billing.
+It pairs well with Procore or Buildertrend, but is not a standalone solution.

 Key features for construction: